 This stuff is a brand new way to ignite your metabolism.
 So for about half an hour after you eat this you can increase your metabolism not just by a little bit but by a whopping 20 percent.
 And that’s without doing anything else.
 I’m talking about doing running or jogging or weight lifting or anything else.
 Big benefit, small little change in your behavior.
 So I want you to get two tablespoonfuls of hot pepper jelly.
 You’re gonna put it on either on your English muffin if that’s going to have in the morning.
 If you have eggs – which is a good idea by the way – that’s fine.
 This stuff costs about 5 bucks.

-A graphic displayed the following tips regarding hot pepper jelly:
+During the show, a graphic displayed the following tips regarding hot pepper jelly: